nehaljwani/team.exiv2.org/book/IMaEA.md

 To deal with this, you have to start a project inside the project.
 Something like "Remove furniture" is obvious in a house.
 But what would it mean on an Aircraft Carrier?

 So, we stay calm and add more items to the project plan.
-And that's when everything goes wrong.
+And that's when and why everything goes wrong.
 The plan gets longer and more detailed.
 However it's still the same old linear model.

 My observation is that the project is an assembly of projects.
 As you develop the project, every line item in the simple model is a project.
 And then there are projects inside the projects.
 For example if special paint is required for the Aircraft Carrier, that task is probably a complex network of projects involving chemistry, special machines to apply the paint, and maintenance processes for the ship in service.